vekti89/support-desk-context/README.md

 - Mongo DB Atlas with Mongoose ODM
 - JWT authentication
 - User interface built in React
-- Redux Toolkit state manager
+- State management using useContext and useReducer

 The project is deployed to Heroku.